EriciusX/SoundRecognitor/README.md

     ---
 2. Question 4: How well do they compare against test in 10a using zero/twelve?

     Result: Compared to Question 2 in 10a, its speaker recognition accuracy has decreased.
-The reason also appears in Question 3, where speaker 18's pronunciation of "five" is misclassified as speaker 13.
+The reason also appears in Question 3, where speaker 18's pronunciation of "five" is mispredicted as speaker 13.

     ![Test10b_combine](./results/Test10b_combine.png)